 “Every new grad nurse needs at least two years of med-surg before you can go do something else.”

-I have no issues with med-surg nursing, and while it can be a great area to start not new grad nurse needs or wants to go into med-surg.
+I have no issues with med-surg nursing, and while it can be a great area to start not every new grad nurse needs or wants to go into med-surg.

 Maybe there was a time that you had to go through med-surg to get to where you want.